lihe/My_English_learning/README.md

-Anyone who has never made a mistake has never tried anything new.|7/12/2020 You can make of your life anything you wish.|7/13/2020 When I am an old woman, I shall wear pruple, with a red hat which doesn't go, and doesn't suit me.|7/14/2020
+Anyone who has never made a mistake has never tried anything new.|7/12/2020 You can make of your life anything you wish.|7/13/2020 When I am an old woman, I shall wear pruple, with a red hat which doesn't go, and doesn't suit me.|7/14/2020 The interest is in the future because I am going to spend the rest of my life there.|7/15/2020

 ## Translation
 Translation|Date